AishaKhalfan/alx-frontend/0x00-html_advanced/README.md

 Directory: 0x00-html_advanced
 File: 31-index.html

-32. Typography section - using the correct tags mandatory
+## Task 32.
+Typography section - using the correct tags
+mandatory
 Copy the content of 30-styleguide.html into 32-styleguide.html